1.2× Not 10×: The Honest Productivity Number Nobody's Publishing

 GitHub said 55%.
 Then GitHub ran the rigorous version and got 8.69%.
 Same company, same product, the headline number quietly shed six-sevenths of its weight — and almost nobody updated their slides.

 I measure my own AI productivity, because I run four or five Claude Code agents across my projects and I want to know what I'm actually buying.
 The number I land on is nowhere near 10×, and after twenty years of shipping production software I've learned to distrust any uplift figure that doesn't say what it's net of.
-So when I see the same vendor publish two numbers eight times apart, I want to know which one to plan a team around.

 Here's how the gap opened.
 In September 2022, GitHub published the study that defined the decade's AI productivity narrative.
 Ninety-five developers.
 One JavaScript task.
 A lab.
 The headline: Copilot users finished 55% faster than the control group.
 That number is on every slide deck in every boardroom I've seen this year.

-Both numbers are real.
-They measure different things.
+Both numbers are real; they measure different things.
 The 95% confidence interval on the 55% figure runs from 21% all the way to 89% — a fact almost nobody quotes alongside it.
 Cursor's November 2025 paper added a third data point: 39% more PRs under agent mode, legitimate quasi-experimental methodology — but its own paper notes the revert rate didn't change and the bugfix rate slightly decreased.
 The throughput is real.
 The quality story isn't there.

 Gross Is Real.
 Net Is What Ships.